MySQL provides two authentication plugins that implement SHA-256 hashing for user account passwords:

 If you want to change the number of hash rounds used by

 caching_sha2_passwordduring password generation, set the

 Restart the server, then connect to it and check the

 Caching_sha2_password_rsa_public_keystatus variable value.
-The actual value differs from that shown here, but should be nonempty:
+The value actually displayed differs from that shown here, but should be nonempty:

 mysql> SHOW STATUS LIKE 'Caching_sha2_password_rsa_public_key'\G *************************** 1. row *************************** Variable_name: Caching_sha2_password_rsa_public_key Value: -----BEGIN PUBLIC KEY----- MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDO9nRUDd+KvSZgY7cNBZMNpwX6 MvE1PbJFXO7u18nJ9lwc99Du/E7lw6CVXw7VKrXPeHbVQUzGyUNkf45Nz/ckaaJa aLgJOBCIDmNVnyU54OT/1lcs2xiyfaDMe8fCJ64ZwTnKbY2gkt1IMjUAB5Ogd5kJ g8aV7EtKwyhHb0c30QIDAQAB -----END PUBLIC KEY-----

 If the value is empty, the server found some problem with the key files.
 Check the error log for diagnostic information.